 This project was the first pilot study of the Elective Community Engagement Classification outside of the United States higher education sector.
 The pilot was part of a continued national process to find appropriate tools to build an evidence-base of Irish higher education institution’s contribution to civic and community engagement that aligns with the national higher education policy context, and an opportunity to inform a process underway to develop an international Community Engagement Classification.

-Participating campuses that were recognized at the conference include the Institute of Technology Carlow, University College Cork, University Royal College of Surgeons in Ireland, University of Limerick, Galway-Mayo Institute of Technology, Athlone Institute of Technology, Trinity College Dublin (pictured), the University of Dublin, TU4Dublin Alliance and the National University of Ireland Galway.
+Participating campuses that were recognized at the conference include the Institute of Technology Tralee, University College Cork, University Royal College of Surgeons in Ireland, University of Limerick, Galway-Mayo Institute of Technology, Athlone Institute of Technology, Trinity College Dublin (pictured), the University of Dublin, TU4Dublin Alliance and the National University of Ireland Galway.